gvsoc/gvsoc/README.md

 GVSoC is the PULP chips simulator that is natively included in the Pulp SDK and is described and evaluated fully in Bruschi et al. [\[arXiv:2201.08166v1\]](https://arxiv.org/abs/2201.08166).

+## GVSoC documentations

+The user documentation, focusing on how to use GVSOC, is available [here](https://gvsoc.readthedocs.io/en/latest/).

+The developer documentation, focusing on how to develop models or extend GVSOC is available [here] (https://gvsoc-developer.readthedocs.io/en/latest/).

 ## GVSoC Tutorial

-If you want to learn more about GVSoC, get started through the tutorial available [here](https://gvsoc.readthedocs.io/en/latest/).
+If you want to learn more about GVSoC, get started through the tutorial available [here](https://gvsoc-developer.readthedocs.io/en/latest/tutorials.html).
 This tutorial provides hands-on practice on building systems on GVSoC and extracting the performance results.

 ## OS Requirements installation